Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 DAY 17 & 18 | SIGIRIYA, PIDURANGALA + POLONNARUWA, 2 NIGHTS

-Next stop on this Sri Lankan itinerary is one of the 'must see' places on any Sri Lankan bucket list, Sigiriya (read our guide here).
+The next stop on our Sri Lankan itinerary is one of the 'must see' places on any Sri Lankan bucket list, Sigiriya (read our guide here)

 It’s a short bus ride from Dambulla to Sigiriya where you can drop your bags at your accommodation (we recommend Back of Beyond Pidurangala, a sustainable eco-lodge in the heart of the national park), and organise yourself for an afternoon at Lion Rock.